morphonets/pysnt/docs/install.md

    python -m ipykernel install --user --name=pysnt
    ```

-   Now, when you now start jupyter (or Jupyter lab), it will show `pysnt` in the list of registered
-   kernels.
-Selecting it, makes all the packages installed in the `pysnt` environment available.
+   Now, when you start jupyter (or Jupyter lab), it will show `pysnt` in the list of registered kernels.
+Selecting it makes all the packages installed in the `pysnt` environment available.

 ### Attaching to SNT